Shaurya-ey/Macro_Pad_New/README.md

   - Coding
   - Video Editing
   - Cad Modelling
+- The 3 LED'S are there for depicting which we're in :-
+  - RED   -> Video Editting
+  - BLUE  -> CAD Modelling
+  - GREEN -> Video Editting

 ### Why I Made This Project
 - As i'm more into electronics, firmware development and soldering crazy stuffs.